ElmekaouiHaitham/weather-app/README.md

 - **Overview**:

-  - The backend is built using Python and hosted on [PythonAnywhere](https://www.pythonanywhere.com/).
+  - The backend is built using Flask Python and hosted on [PythonAnywhere](https://www.pythonanywhere.com/).
   - It fetches real-time weather data using the [WeatherAPI](https://www.weatherapi.com/) service.
   - The backend processes the data and provides predictions via a single endpoint.